 Premises are inspected to ensure that appropriate standards are maintained to minimise transfer of infectious diseases.
 Follow up inspections may be conducted depending on the outcome of any inspections where works need to be undertaken or as a result of Council receiving a complaint.

-Prescribed accommodation applies to accommodation facilities such as residential accommodation, hotels and motels, hostels, student dormitories, rooming houses and holiday camps.
+Prescribed accommodation applies to accommodation facilities such as residential accommodation, hotels and motels, hostels, student dormitories, rooming houses and holiday camps that accommodate six or more people.
+These facilities must be registered with Council.

 If you are purchasing an existing accommodation business, you must contact Council to arrange a transfer inspection to be completed.
 Arrange for your solicitor to contact Council in writing to complete this.
 Council requires a minimum of seven day’s notice to conduct an inspection and to arrange and issue the necessary transfer forms.